Determinant-AI/determinant/DEVELOPMENT.md

 ```

 ### 5. Develop on the remote instance:
+After you SSH to the machine, you can develop on the remote instance.

 a) Attach to the Ray serve running session to view the live logs:
-After you SSH to the machine, tmux to the Ray serve session by running
+tmux to the Ray serve session by running
 ```
 tmux attach
 ```